 The "SME Welfare Index" is a rating developed by the company Innovation Team which, on the basis of the quality of the welfare policies and initiatives put in place, measures the attention that Italian small and medium-sized enterprises pay to the well-being of their employees.
 The dimensions of the index include supplementary pensions, training, supplementary healthcare, care services, insurance policies, the guarantee of equal opportunities and economic support to employees.
-The parameters analysed are subject to the scrutiny of a Steering Committee, composed of members from and willingness to listen.
+The parameters analysed are subject to the scrutiny of a Steering Committee, composed of members from

 Generali Italia, Confindustria, Confagricoltura, Confartigianato, Confprofessioni and experts from industry and academia.
-The result of the analysis is shown by an SME Welfare Index Rating with a score ranging from 1 to 5.
+The result of the analysis is shown by an SME Welfare Index Rating with a score ranging from 1 to 5. good work-life balance is possible, by emphasising ethical values, inclusiveness and willingness to listen.
 The Company is oriented toward the professional growth of its people and is committed to implementing initiatives to support more effective employee management."
-Laura Masciotti.
-Human Resources Department